mattferris/http-routing/Readme.md

 You can define a 404 handler easily enough by defining the last route in the *route stack* with generic criteria, and setting the action to a piece of code that can generate an approriate response.

     $dispatcher->any('/', function () {
-        return new Response('not found', 404);
+        return $error404Response;
     });

 Actions
 -------

 An action defines the code that actually processes the request and generates a response.
-The only requirement of an action is that it return an instance of `ResponseInterface`, an instance of `ServerRequestInterface`, or nothing at all.
+The only requirement of an action is that it return an instance of `Psr\Http\Message\ResponseInterface`, an instance of `Psr\Http\Message\ServerRequestInterface`, or nothing at all.

     // given these routes...
     $dispatcher